daywiss/statesync/README.md

   assert.deepEqual(redteam.get(),defaultState.redteam)
   assert.deepEqual(blueteam.get(),defaultState.blueteam)

-  //this is bad because the child will lose reference to the parent object and will become out of sync state.set('redteam',{votes:12})
+  //this is allowed because child scope listens for changes on parent when it affects its root state.set('redteam',{votes:12})
-  //do this instead
+  //this is also ok
   state.set('redteam.votes',12)

 ```